joshluisaac/rubicon-farm-water-delivery/Readme.md

 **`server.port=YOUR_NEW_PORT_NUMBER`**

 ## Code coverage

 ### Jacoco code coverage

 While the goal of the test harness was to cover most edge and corner cases, that naturally led to a wider coverage of over 85%.
 Code coverage was both executed as part of maven build cycle using [JaCoCo](https://github.com/jacoco/jacoco) and from IntelliJ IDE.

 ![alt text][codecoverage]

 Figure 3: IntelliJ code coverage report

-![alt text][codeCoverageJacoco]
+![alt text][codecoveragejacoco]

 Figure 4: Jacoco code coverage report

 ### Coverall report

 Executing the following command will generate Jacoco and [coveralls coverage reports](https://coveralls.io/github/joshluisaac/FarmWaterDelivery?branch=master).

 ```bash